akhiln007/web-repo/_posts/2018-03-05-UNIX Commands.md

 In the above example, the mkdir command is used to create a directory.
 The ls command and its -ld option is used to show permissions and other information about the directory.

-The mnemonic forms of chmod's options(when used with plus,+, character to add or a minus sign,-, to take away) designate the follwoing.
+The mnemonic forms of chmod's options(when used with plus,+, character to add or a minus sign,-, to take away) designate the following.

 •	u : Adds or removes user (owner) read, write or execute permissions.